vscorza0093/list_comprehension/README.md

     new_fruit_list = [fruit for fruit in fruits]

-Adding if statement using generator
+Using if statement and generator

     new_list = [num for num in generator(n) if num % 2 == 0]